mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 > - The full name of DSL is Domain Specific Language.
 > - AOT(Ahead Of Time) compiling means the operator implementation needs to be compiled into a dynamic library in advance and then automatically called by the framework when the network is running.
 JIT(Just In Time) compiling does not need to compile the operator implementation in advance, the operator implementation will be directly called by the framework during network compilation or runtime.
-> - In order to distinguish between the types and compilation methods of custom operators, in the following text, the lowercase aot is used to refer to the type of the custom operator, and the uppercase AOT is used to refer to the compilation method of the custom operator.
+> - In order to distinguish the types and compilation methods of custom operators, in the following text, the lowercase aot is used to refer to the type of the custom operator, and the uppercase AOT is used to refer to the compilation method of the custom operator.

 The recommended methods for all platforms under different scenarios are as follows: